Updated August 27, 2021

 The cash flow your property will provide does not depend only on the home you buy but also on how you run your business.
 Once you own an investment property, you have to decide how much rent to charge for it.
 On the one hand, the rent should be enough to cover your mortgage and other recurrent expenses while leaving you with positive cash flow at the end of the month.
 On the other hand, the rental rate should not be too high as this will push potential tenants away and leave you with vacant property.
 The investment property analysis you have conducted before buying the house will help in this regard.
 You should aim to set the rental price at about the neighborhood’s average for your type of property.

 Of course, you can get creative in your rental property management and figure out a way to charge more than your competitors justifiably by providing a service they don’t.
 For example, you can offer weekly or biweekly cleaning of your long-term rental at a time agreed upon with the tenants.

 If hiring a professional cleaning company costs you $200 a month, you can increase your rental rate by $220 as tenants would be happy to pay extra for the convenience of not having to do the cleaning on their own or not having to deal with a cleaning services company directly.

 Build and Keep Good Relations with Your Tenants

 About the Author: Daniela Andreevska is Marketing Director at Mashvisor, a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.
-A research process that’s usually 3 months now can take 15 minutes.
-We provide all the real estate information in easy to understand visualizations.
+A research process that’s usually three months now can take 15 minutes.
+We provide all the real estate information in easy-to-understand visualizations.